-- (1) Within thirty (30) days after encounters fail NCPDP edits, X12 (EDI) edits or FMMIS system edits, the Managed Care Plan shall correct and resubmit all encounters for which errors can be remedied. - (2) The Managed Care Plan shall correct and resubmit one-hundred percent (100%) of previously submitted X12 and NCPDP encounter data transactions to reflect e.
+- (a) Complete: The Managed Care Plan shall submit encounters for ninety-five percent (95%) of the covered services provided by participating and non-participating providers, as defined in D.1. of this subsection. - (b) Accurate: No less than ninety-five percent (95%) of the Managed Care Plan's encounter lines submission shall pass FMMIS system edits as specified by the Agency. - d.
+Encounter Resubmission Adjustments, Reversals or Corrections - (1) Within thirty (30) days after encounters fail NCPDP edits, X12 (EDI) edits or FMMIS system edits, the Managed Care Plan shall correct and resubmit all encounters for which errors can be remedied. - (2) The Managed Care Plan shall correct and resubmit one hundred percent (100%) of previously submitted X12 and NCPDP encounter data transactions to reflect the most current and accurate payment adjustments or reversals that resulted in a recoupment or additional payment within thirty (30) days of the respective action. - e.
 For encounter data acceptance purposes the Managed Care Plan must ensure the provider information it supplies to the Agency is sufficient to ensure providers are recognized in FMMIS as either actively enrolled Medicaid providers or as Managed Care Plan registered providers.
 The Managed Care Plan is responsible for ensuring information is sufficient for accurate identification of participating network providers and non-participating providers who render services to Managed Care Plan enrollees.